 Chartio’s Visual SQL interface makes it easy to get up and running quickly and start getting insights from your data.
 This guide will walk you through the steps to create your first chart.
 No SQL knowledge required.

 Save results to a dashboard

-Charts and tables in Chartio are organized on dashboards which can be easily created, updated and shared.
-When you have finished creating your chart, select [Save to Dashboard] in the upper right of the Explorer and you will be provided options to save your chart to an existing dashboard or create a new dashboard.
+Charts and tables in Chartio are organized on dashboards, which can be easily created, updated, and shared.
+When you’ve finished creating your chart, click Save to Dashboard in the upper right of the screen and you’ll be provided options to save your chart to an existing dashboard or create a new dashboard.

 Share with colleagues

 Don’t keep it a secret!
 Chartio has several options to share your work: